jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.33 UserDefinedWeightsFilter

-Performs a user-defined weights filter on an image..
+Performs a user-defined weights filter on an image.

 *Parameters*: